 But by using simple tools and with adequate information at your fingertips, you can quickly evaluate your highest needs and figure out a plan to meet them through green energy sources.

 A simple solar water heater can save a household around 1,500 kilowatt hours every year.
 That amount isn't significant enough to make a big difference while measuring energy consumption, but can have an impact on the bills you pay.
 A 3.6 power wind turbine can generate a little over 100 KWH per month, and combined with a solar electric system can meet a third of the average household's needs.

-Solar hot water systems to keep the house warm, and a backup tankless electric water heater are a good combination to ensure that hot running water is always available for a family of four.
+Solar hot water systems to keep the house warm, and a backup tankless electric water heater with a rain shower head are a good combination to ensure that hot running water is always available for a family of four.
 Just by replacing an older system for water heating, you could generate energy savings of 25% to 50%

 Incremental Improvement Will Create Opportunity

 Solar power and wind energy technologies are steadily improving and growing cheaper too.
 Seized by the urgency and importance of fixing environmental pollution, most governments are offering sizable discounts, subsidies and creative financing plans based on incentives and tax breaks to encourage more home owners to adopt renewable energy systems.

 And if you're an entrepreneur keen on healthy living and tired of worn-out business plans and models based on fat loss reviews who is looking to tap into the potential advantages of entering a market that's set to explode, there's good news too as R&D is heavily subsidized by government and private grants, and a ready market exists for effective systems that meet environmental pollution norms.
 In no other industry is it easier to engineer breakthrough technology that you can flip to a ready buyer with deep pockets who is ready to roll it out to a mass market that's clamoring for more.

 Solar power and wind energy solutions are good for the planet, good for consumers and good for business owners too.
 The future looks clean and green.